mjrio/mjr-frontend-upgrade-angularjs/README.md

 -   When an AngularJS feature changes, re-write it in the new framework
 -   When all is migrated to remove AngularJS completely

-## Angular or VueJS
+## Angular, VueJS or React

-When considering Angular or VueJS here some point to take into account:
+When considering Angular, React or VueJS here some point to take into account:

-*   Both frameworks are here to stay.
+*   All frameworks are here to stay.
 *   Performance is not the issue anymore.
-*   Good support and documentation is available for both.
+*   Good support and documentation is available for all.
-*   Many open source and commercial libraries available for both
+*   Many open source and commercial libraries available for all.

 *   Angular is more complete and powerfull but has added complexity:

     *   It's an opinionated framework: the Angular way